jyoung4242/particle-2/readme.md

 #### gravity

-number - a 'y' vector acceleration component that is optionally used if you want your particles to "fall" after emission, not required
+a 'y' vector acceleration component that is optionally used if you want your particles to "fall" after emission, not required

+Variable parameter \*\*\*\* This value can be an number, array of numbers, or a function

+if number, the dom element will rotate when updated by 'x' degrees

+if array of numbers, when particle is created it will randomly select on of the elements of the array and set that to the predefined value for this parameter

+if its a function: this function will define the new paramater each time the particle updates

 #### angleVelocity